How to Stay Hydrated This Winter

 How much water do I need?

-The chart below shows the Adequate Intake (AI) recommendations based on age and gender.
+The chart below shows the Adequate Intake (AI) recommendations.
 This number is based on a few different factors such as gender, age, weight, and activity level, to name a few.
-But remember, this is only a general guideline and your recommendations may vary based on your specific needs.
+But remember, this is only a general guideline and may vary based on your specific needs.
 Use your urine as a guide.
-Keep it clear!
-But don’t feel overwhelmed.
-Start by adding one more 8-ounce cup per week to work your way up to meeting the recommendations.

 Age Liters per day